 These inspections can cause stress because many tenants don’t know what to expect (or what’s expected of them!)
 Thankfully there are a few simple tips to reduce your stress levels and help you prepare for your next routine inspection.

-What is a rental inspection and how often are they performed?
+What is a routine rental inspection and how often are they performed?

-While you’re welcome to be present while the inspection is performed, it is not required.
+While you’re welcome to be present while a routine inspection is taking place, it’s not required.